ionos-cloud/module-ansible/docs/tutorials/07__introducing_the_application_load_balancer/.gitbook_files/02__create_app_servers_and_alb.yml.md

     # see https://docs.ionos.com/ansible/api/application-load-balancer
-    - name: Create the Application Load Balancer --- this can take quite a while (typically between 3 and 6 minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.application_load_balancer:
+    - name: Create the Application Load Balancer --- sometimes, this can take a while (up to 15 or so minutes), so please don't interrupt this operation... ionoscloudsdk.ionoscloud.application_load_balancer:
-        datacenter: "{{ datacenter_named }}"
+        datacenter: "{{ datacenter_name }}"
         name: "{{ alb.name }}"
         listener_lan: "{{ public_lan.id }}"
         ips: